Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

 \subsection{Deterministic reversal in ASI networks}

-Having demonstrated switching in isolated nanomagnets, we now expose strongly-interacting, sub-diffraction limited nanomagnets arranged in a dense square ASI, patterned on a Si / SiO\textsubscript{2} (300 nm) substrate.
-This substrate was selected to demonstrate the efficacy of the switching technique on commercially available, sub-optimal substrates (no additional absorption-enhancing Au layer).
-Strong interactions between neighbouring nanomagnets leads to four vertex types with differing energies\cite{wang2006artificial} (Figure \ref{dots}a), providing a challenging testing ground for local magnetic control as high-energy dipolar interactions will oppose reversal.
-Figure \ref{dots} a) shows all possible vertex configurations in square ASI in order of increasing energy labelled as Types 1-4 (vertex energies detailed further in supplementary note 4).
+We now further explore the exposure of strongly-interacting, sub-diffraction limited nanomagnets arranged in a dense square ASI, patterned on a Si / SiO\textsubscript{2} (300 nm) substrate.
+This substrate was selected to demonstrate the efficacy of the switching technique on commercially available, sub-optimal substrates (no additional absorption-enhancing Au layer, supplementary note 1).
+Strong interactions between neighbouring nanomagnets lead to four vertex types with differing energies\cite{wang2006artificial} (Figure \ref{dots}a)), providing a challenging proving ground for local magnetic control as strong dipolar interactions will oppose writing of high-energy states.
+Figure \ref{dots} a) shows all possible vertex configurations in square ASI in order of increasing energy, labelled as Types 1-4 (vertex energies detailed in supplementary note 4).
 Figure \ref{dots} b) shows an SEM image of the ASI array.
 Nanomagnet dimensions are $L = 226$ nm, $W = 78$ nm and $P = 356$ nm.